 State University of New York at New Paltz is a public, state school in a small town setting in New Paltz, New York.
-SUNY New Paltz was founded in 1828 and now enrolls around 7,489 students a year, including 6,597 undergrads.
+SUNY New Paltz was founded in 1828 and the school now enrolls around 7,075 students a year, including 6,256 undergraduates.
 SUNY New Paltz provides on-campus housing for up to 3,198 students.
-Most students live in off campus housing.
+The majority of students live on campus, and first year-students are required to live in campus housing.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 SUNY New Paltz students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Excited for Greek life?
-SUNY New Paltz has fraternities and sororities.
+Interested in Greek life?
+SUNY New Paltz has both fraternities and sororities.

 Planning to play sports?
 SUNY New Paltz has many options for athletes.
 See them all and learn more about life at SUNY New Paltz on the Student Life page.